Sunroom ideas – 19 high-style room designs that let the light in

 Add a cozy sectional

-Everyone loves a sunny spot, so why not make room for the whole family with a large sectional sofa?
+Everyone loves a sunny spot, so why not make room for the whole family with a large sectional couch?
 Add a TV to create a light-filled lounge, or keep it a tech-free zone for rest, reading, and relaxation.

 How much does a sunroom cost